libmcu/libmcu/modules/button/README.md

 * `BUTTON_CLICK_WINDOW_MS`
   - The click handler is called with the number of clicks when another click comes in the time window.
 The default is 500 milliseconds.
   - Click functionality will be disabled if the value is 0.
-* `BUTTON_MAX_SAMPLING_INTERVAL_MS`
+* `BUTTON_SAMPLING_TIMEOUT_MS`
-  - The maximum sampling period.
+  - The timeout for the sampling period.
 The default is 1000 milliseconds.
-  - If set to 0, the default value, 1000 milliseconds, will be used.
+  - If set to 0, the default value will be used.
+  - If step is not called in the defined timeout, the changed until the next step will be ignored.
+But the last state will be kept.

 ### Initialize GPIO to be used for button
 This is platform specific, something like in case of NRF5: